Otmanraad/auto-aldi-talk/README.md

 I made it After I got annoyed that I have to open the App and refill 1GB every single time, so I automated the processes.

+If you encounter any problem please feel free to open a issue.
 ## How to Use This project

 this opens a chrome site where you have to log in into your account,